Coming soon: Our annual NCHC conference information for 2019

-Present your research, share ideas with peers and faculty from around the country, travel with our Tech Honors delegation!
+Present your research, share ideas with peers and faculty from around the country, and travel with Tech Honors!

 Every year, Tech students present their work at our national conference.
 You can participate in NCHC by presenting in these categories: